Refer with confidence.

 Nicole and Jessica have been co-referring and consulting together for years.
 What's below isn't a theoretical framework — it's grounded in the actual tensions, questions, and breakthroughs that emerge when a licensed therapist and a certified sexological bodyworker try to serve the same client well.

+Jessica is the founder of Dove & Wolf, a private practice devoted to trauma-informed, identity-affirming psychotherapy.
 She entered collaboration with somatic practitioners not from certainty, but from curiosity — and has been providing collaborative care with sex-positive bodyworkers since 2016.
 She brings the experience of navigating those early questions, the discomfort, and the shift that came from real, respectful partnership.

+Nicole is the founder of Body Compass, where she supports clients in reconnecting with their erotic selves through somatic practice, trauma-informed bodywork, and pleasure-centered healing.
 She offers free consultations specifically for therapists who want to understand the modality, ask honest questions, and determine whether it's an appropriate fit for their clients.
 No pressure.
 No sales pitch.
 Just a grounded, informed conversation.

 Touch Points: A Guide to Sex-Positive Bodywork for Therapists